Updated for 2026

 Click here to see some of my travel outfit essentials here

-In the end, will I succeed in packing smart this time?
+In the end, do I succeed in packing smart?
 Honestly?
 I don’t know.
 History isn’t exactly on my side.
-But I am going to try.
+But I will try.
 Because more than anything, I want to spend this girls’ trip fully present — not worrying about my fourth pair of shoes or whether my bag will split open on the sidewalk.

 These women?
 They’ve known me for years.
-We’ve raised babies, shared recipes, cried over wine, laughed at life, and once again… we’re hopping on a plane without kids, husbands, or a care in the world.
+We’ve raised babies, shared recipes, cried over wine, laughed at life, and as always… we like to hop on a plane without kids, husbands, or a care in the world.
 (Well… maybe a few cares.
 Like whether the hotel blow dryer is strong enough.)

 But that’s the joy of it.
 The hiccups, the unexpected moments, the endless inside jokes — that’s what makes these trips unforgettable.